BigPolarBear1/factorization/README.md

 Update: actually I fixed that memory management issue... now you can use really large factor bases and calculate those roots near instantly....

 Update: Tomorrow I will optimise construct_interval_similar().
 I only need to do lifting and solve_lin_con() for quadratic coefficient = 1.
 Getting it for other quadratic coefficient is similar to what I did today to optimize solve_roots().. with construct_interval_similar() optimized like that tomorrow...
 I know what that means....
 I don't want to face the shitstorm that comes after this, but I just want to finish this now, this research project has cost me everything.
 I started this when I had everything and ever since my entire world has fallen apart and I have nothing left.
 Anyway... going to be a hell of a day tomorrow....

+Update: Just quickly improved solve_roots() for Improved_QS_Variant so we utilize all primes there and not just those for whom N*4 is a quadratic residue.
+Since it doesn't matter if we use even exponents.